enfieldcat/HydraFerret/README.md

 More documentation can be found at <a href="https://conferre.cf">https://conferre.cf</a>

-The Arduino IDE environment is used to compile the code.

 User interface
 ==============
 The xymon web interface is used as the user interface.